itbench-hub/ITBench-Scenarios/sre/docs/e2e.md

 ### Credentials (credentials.yaml)

 Configure AWS credentials for accessing cloud resources.
-This only needs to be configured for runs on AWS, not for local Kind runs.
-Primarily the outputs from the experiment runs are uploaded
+This only needs to be configured for runs on AWS, not for local Kind cluster-based runs.
+Primarily the outputs from the experiment runs are uploaded.

 ```yaml
 credentials: